leonp/leonp.github.io/_posts/2013-06-24-libraries-should-invest-millions-in-search-engines.md

 layout: post
 category: work
 title: Libraries should invest millions in search engines
+excerpt: Miserable and clunky search and discovery don't really cut it in the age of Google and Amazon.
 ---

 Libraries are under threat, and not just from ideological governments.